 Chatbots can be used for customers in all positions of the funnel.
 They are automated systems that can be used to reply to queries of various kinds.
 Institutes can embed chatbots on their websites to help with all kinds of customers.
 Customers at the top of the funnel can have various queries about the kind of courses a college offers, their fees, and other things.

 Similarly, customers in the middle of the funnel may have more specific queries.
 Content types like chatbots can help the institute deliver instant replies to these customers without any kind of waiting system.
 This improves the brand image of the institute and reduces the workload on the personnel.
 Students who are already studying in an institute too can take the help of chatbots to solve their queries instead of calling at the office every time.
 Customers can also use chatbots as outcome quizzes, wherein a customer can input their information in the form of a conversation.
 And the chatbot, using its program can help the student find out their solution, such as ‘Which Mess Package Should You Buy?’

 Here’s an example of an interactive chatbot used by John Bryce, a leading information technology education institute!

-Interactive content for education sector works on many levels.
+Interactive content for the education sector works on many levels.
 And for almost every industry.
 Don’t believe us?
 We are brimming with even more ideas here and would love to share them with you.
 Stay tuned as we will be giving out interactive content ideas for every industry in the coming months!
 If you want to know more about this and have your own insights or doubts, we’ll be waiting to hear from you!